OpenVADL/openvadl/docs/refman/refmanual.md

 The behavior of instructions is described by expressions consisting of operations on bit vectors.
 These operations can be selected either using binary and unary operators or by calling \ac{VADL}'s builtin functions.
-To avoid excessive usage of parantheses an operator precedence inspired by `C++` has been defined as shown in the following table (operators with lower precedence level bind stronger):
+To avoid excessive usage of parentheses an operator precedence inspired by `C++` has been defined as shown in the following table (operators with lower precedence level bind stronger):

 | precedence |     symbols      |                                                                                             |